tooltwist/vue-formservice/README.md

 To create new widgets, you can copy and modify the example widget files in src/components/widgets:

-- ContentFormservice.vue = the component displayed on the page
+- FixedPositionForm.vue = the component displayed on the page
-- ContentFormserviceProps.vue = a component to edit the properties when in editing mode.
+- FixedPositionFormProps.vue = a component to edit the properties when in editing mode.

 You can register your new widget using `$content.registerWidget` inside `src/components/index.js`.